 Click the Create Project Plan button to get started.

 Within a Project Plan, there are many tools that are important to understand.
-We’ve summarized them in a short video to get you started.

 Click Next to take a look at your Project’s Budget options.